cmatan10/erc4337_usingAlchemyBundler/README.md

 `npx hardhat run --network mumbai ./scripts/deploy_AccountFactory.js`

 ### 2. Deploy the Paymaster
 This script deploys the Paymaster contract, which covers transaction fees for SimpleAccounts.
-The Alchemy EntryPoint address is passed as a parameters to the Paymaster.
+The Alchemy EntryPoint address is passed as a parameter to the Paymaster.

 `npx hardhat run --network mumbai ./scripts/deploy_Paymaster.js`